 Every abstract image has several angles that determine how your subject will represent the picture.
 Your viewing angles can complement the subject, and this is one technique to keep unwanted objects out of your frame.

-If you are unable to understand the best vantage point for an object, you should take several shots from different angles and compare them to see which one makes the object look better.
+If you cannot understand the best vantage point for an object, you should take several shots from different angles and compare them to see which one makes the object look better.

-You can also rotate or flip some of the images while processing them to see if they create a different abstract look.
+You can also rotate or flip some images while processing them to see if they create a different abstract look.

 Creating a visual balance and proportion are two factors that can change the look of an abstract photo.
 Most photographic elements in abstract photos are limited because they usually don’t have any connection to each other.

 But they can create a visual balance to give more details to the photo.
-For example, if you are taking a photo containing vivid colors, the image is usually balanced out by several muted colors that don’t seek attention to confuse the viewers.
+For example, if you take a photo containing vivid colors, the image is usually balanced out by several muted colors that don’t seek attention to confuse the viewers.